The first disc brake?

 When was the first disc brake fitted to a cycle?
 All the new motorbikes and even expensive bicycles have them of course, but it wasn’t always so.
 Just like so many other items, they were around 100 years ago.
 (Just for fun, here is a partial list of that 100+ year old tech: Transverse 4 cylinder motors, Water cooling, Telescoping forks, Monoshock rear suspensions, etc.)

 Quickly defined, a disc brake has just two things: a disc and a caliper.
-The caliper has pads that are actuated in the axial direction (along the axle direction).
-Drums have pads or shoes that move radially away from the axle centerline.
+The caliper has TWO or more pads that are actuated in the axial direction (along the axle direction).
+Drums have one or more pads or shoes that move radially away from the axle centerline.
 Exceptions occur of course.

 The common answer the question is the Honda 750 or the Lambretta scooter.
 Those were relatively early examples of motorbikes with factory installed disc brakes.
 Going earlier, some folks claim the Douglas Reseach Association (RA) of circa 1922 as a disc brake.

 But the Duggie was really just a dummy rim brake as was common in the 19teens.
 The dummy rim is spoked to the hub, with a shoe rubbing against it to decelerate the bike.
 Douglas’s invention was to cover the steel rotating rim with braking material instead of making the brake shoe from braking material.
 But otherwise, it looks very much like the rest of the brakes of the era.
 Dummy rim brakes had a V groove like the RA, sometimes the V was facing inward, sometimes outward.
 But the braking action was always from a shoe moving in, towards the axle.
 Just like the RA does.
 A good description is here, which is also were I found that photo.
 Click the link to read more about why it isn’t a disc brake.